MstrZhang/system-design/blueprint.md

 1. scaling the algorithm
 2. scaling individual components

-- availbility, consistency, and scale story for each component
+- availability, consistency, and scale story for each component
-- consistency and availbility patterns
+- consistency and availability patterns

 3. think about the following components and how they would fit in / help